DavidBriglio/toss-me-a/readme.md

 ### Created by David Briglio

-This is a quick and simple data mocking package.
-Provide the method with the structure of the object / item you would like mocked and the ammount to mock, and recive it back.
+This is a quick and simple standalone data mocking package.
+Provide the method with the structure of the object / type you would like mocked and the resulting amount to mock.

 ## Install